Camping in the woods or parking your RV off-grid for a while can be dangerous if you don't have a battery disconnect switch.

 Finally, you should take the price into consideration when making this purchase.
 If something sounds too good to be true, it probably is and you're going to have a bad time.

 It's smart to just stick with the more reputable manufacturers that have been around for decades or even centuries.
-The best companies will offer a warranty and a return policy.

 These are just some of the things you need to think about before buying an RV battery disconnect switch on or off.
 This is one product that should never be purchased on a whim or without first learning all there is to know.

 A battery disconnect switch for RVs consists of three primary types of switches that have different functions.

 A rotary switch is used for basic on/off applications.
 This type of switch gets connected to the battery cables that are grounded to the chassis of the vehicle.

 One cable goes to one terminal and another cable attaches to another.
 When you turn off your car, the battery gets cut off from the rest of the system by rotating this type of switch.